mkumar73/beckernick.github.io/_posts/2016-11-05-logistic-regression-from-scratch.markdown

 # Building the Logistic Regression Function

 With these two functions, I have all the functions I need to implement logistic regression.
 I still haven't mentioned how I'm going to calculate the gradient, though.
 It turns out the math works out in such a way that I can actually backpropogate the output error just like I did in my [post](https://beckernick.github.io/neural-network-scratch/) on neural networks.
-This isn't surprusing, since a neural network is basically just a series of non-linear functions applied to linear manipulations of the input data.
+This isn't surprising, since a neural network is basically just a series of non-linear functions applied to linear manipulations of the input data.

 Finally, I'm ready to build the model function.
 I'll add in the option to calculate the model with an intercept, since it's a good option to have.